cmbi/FAIRDataPoint-client/README.md

 ## This is an enhanced FAIR Data Point client, specifically the search capability is enhanced by expanding the search keywords with associations terms extracted froma an ontology.
+Also a ranking algorithm is applied to the rank the result list.
 This work is supported by a SURF-DCC pilot, [Enhancing FAIR Data Point's Search Capability as a FAIR Service](https://www.surf.nl/en/news/surf-honors-7-proposals-in-the-3rd-call-for-proposals-for-digital-competence-centers).

 # FAIR Data Point Client